-At Dartmouth, Marcus is exploring Atlantic salmon imprinting, homing, and restoration in Lake Champlain.
+These days at Dartmouth, Marcus is continuing to explore his interests in fisheries studying Atlantic salmon imprinting, homing, and restoration in New England and Quebec.
 He hopes to identify why hatchery supplementation to create river-runs and naturally reproducing populations has failed in the past and improve hatchery rearing and outplanting techniques.
-Marcus is conducting three studies: 1) exploring the spatial and temporal variability of amino acid compositions and concentrations (NSF EAPSI- Japan); 2) testing if Atlantic salmon imprint and home to amino acids present in stream waters (EPA STAR ); and 3) investigating the molecular mechanisms for amino acid olfaction in Atlantic salmon.
+Marcus is conducting three studies: 1) exploring the spatial and temporal variability of amino acid compositions and concentrations in salmon streams (NSF EAPSI- Japan); 2) testing if Atlantic salmon imprint and home to amino acids present in stream waters (EPA STAR); and 3) investigating the molecular mechanisms for amino acid olfaction in Atlantic salmon.
 Restoring river-runs of Atlantic salmon would provide numerous ecosystem services to the Lake Champlain basin, while also strengthening the environment and economy.
 When Marcus isn’t splashing around in rivers collecting water samples, tracking down fish, and getting his tan on, he is exploring the vast wilderness of New England, riding his bike (or fixing it, because he tends to break it), or playing in the snow.

 Madi Gamble '13, Senior Honors Thesis